Tomo Miličević

-Early life
+Early life and education

-Tomo Miličević was born on September 3, 1979 in Sarajevo, Bosnia and Herzegovina, then part of SFR Yugoslavia, to a Croatian family.
+Tomo Miličević was born on September 3, 1979, in Sarajevo, Bosnia and Herzegovina, then part of SFR Yugoslavia, to a Bosnian Croat family.
 He is the middle child of Tonka and Damir Miličević.
 He has an elder sister, Ivana, and a younger brother, Filip.
 His father worked in agricultural engineering and his mother was a doctor.
 His family first arrived in the United States in 1982, where Miličević's brother Filip was born.
-They traveled back and forth until they permanently emigrated to Troy, Michigan when Miličević enrolled in the third grade, to avoid the Bosnian War.
+They traveled back and forth until they permanently emigrated to Troy, Michigan, when Miličević enrolled in the third grade, to avoid the Bosnian War.
 He stated that he "would be in the army by 16, fighting in the front lines by age 17" if his family had not emigrated.
 After moving to the United States, both his parents worked in manufacturing industries in Troy and Detroit.
 A few years later, they started their own business.

 Miličević became interested in classical music at early age, when he started to take violin lessons inspired by his uncle Željko "Bill" Miličević, a virtuoso violinist and professor of music at Oakland University in Rochester, Michigan.
 "I was actually born and bred to be a concert violinist", he explained.
 Miličević's introduction to the world of heavy metal music was around the age of 11.
 His parents supported his decision to start playing guitar, so he and his father made one together.
 He began writing his own music in high school, while at the same time performing in a number of local bands.

 Miličević gained American citizenship in the early 1990s.
 He attended culinary school at Oakland Community College, becoming a certified executive and pastry chef, and worked in a number of restaurants in Metro Detroit.
 He graduated from Athens High School in Troy and then moved to Los Angeles, rejoining his siblings Ivana and Filip.
 The three later convinced their parents to leave Troy and resettle in Los Angeles, where they opened a restaurant.